XovaLabs/BucketShark/README.md

 2. Navigate to the project directory: `cd bucketshark_pr`
 3. Install dependencies: `pip install -r requirements.txt`
 4. Migrate the database: `python manage.py migrate`
-5. Create a superuser: `python manage.py createsuperuser`
+5. Create a superuser: `python manage.py createsuperuser` (not needed but you can)
 6. Run the server: `python manage.py runserver`
 7. Access the app in a web browser at `localhost:8000`